 Well in 2001 the Merrill Lynch Mid-Cap growth did about 36.6% down.
 Merrill Lynch Focused Twenty fund was down 17%.
 So, as you can see, a lot of these funds end up being down even lower than the index when the market is down.

 So, you’re compounding your losses.
-You’ve heard of compound interest, how about compounding losses.
+You’ve heard of compound interest, how about compounding losses?
 That’s sometimes what you’re going to experience by being in the wrong front.
-And finally, I want to look at what some experts have to say.
+Finally, I want to look at what some experts have to say.

 Buying funds based purely on past performance is one of the stupidest things an investor can do.
 That’s Jason Zweig from Money Magazine columnist.

-And that’s exactly what they ask us to do everyday.
+That’s exactly what they ask us to do everyday.
 Here is its prospectus.
-Here is what this particular fund has done previously but then there in the very small print they tell us future results are not indicative on past performance.
+Here is what this particular fund has done previously, but then there in the very small print they tell us future results are not indicative on past performance.
 So, basically they have just taken away everything that they’ve shown us.

 There’s Ted Aronson, a partner with a money management firm.
 He says he’s owned a Vanguard Index 500 fund for 23 years.
 Once you throw in taxes, it just skewers the argument for active management.
-And he says personally I think indexing wins hands down.
+He says personally I think indexing wins hands down.

 After tax, active management just cannot win.
-And I’m going to hold back who said this next statement but let’s just read it together.
+I’m going to hold back who said this next statement, but let’s just read it together.
 It’s fun to play around.
 It’s human nature to try and select the right horse but for the average person.

 So, when we’re thinking about retirement, it’s long-term.

-It should be at least a 10, 15 plus year ride and what is that long-term vehicle going to look like?
+It should be at least a 10, 15 plus year ride.
+What is that long-term vehicle going to look like?
 Well, it should perform well in a less robust market.
 We just heard that the market is likely to return 7%, most likely less.

 It should reduce or eliminate risk.
 Benjamin Graham who was the mentor for Warren Buffet used to say that an investment was something that protects your principle or preserved it and provided adequate return.
 Here we want to reduce and eliminate risk which is preservation of that principle.
 We should be tax efficient.
 We should have low expenses or expenses that decrease over time.